 Developer: Respawn EntertainmentrnrnRelease date: November 15, 2019rnrnPlatforms: PlayStation 4, Xbox One, Windows

-And for the final entry on the list, we have what is probably one of the biggest surprises of 2019 – a good game published by EA?
+And for the last item on the list, we have what is possibly one of the largest shocks of 2019 – a decent game published by EA?
 Yes, we’re referring to Star Wars Jedi: The Fallen Order, a fantastic action-adventure game that occurs between Star Wars Episodes III and IV.

 Fallen Order is easily one of the best Star Wars games released in a long time, especially with recent disappointments such as the EA Battlefront reboot, so it definitely deserves a place on this list.

 This list will probably be updated in the future as new games come out, assuming that Fallen Order wasn’t a one-time wonder and EA doesn’t suck the life out of the franchise completely.